sparkesILASP/FastLAS/bounds-impl-notes.md

 This is now very much like the OPL case, where the idea is now to learn the optimal ruleset from the result of any ruleset.
 Any ruleset learnt must be a ruleset used to generate the examples it covers, and must do better than any other possible ruleset given it is optimal.

+## The language

+FastLAS::language is used to construct the various solving programs, I think.

+## (Rule) schemas

+### Schemas

+The schema class is initialised with variable assignments and types

+- Has a unique rule as a member.
+  There are no initialisers for a schema without supplying a rule
+- Has a collection of optimised rules.

+### Rule schemas

+A rule schema has a head, id, body etc.

+The extensions of a rule are graphed with extended-by and extensions sets.
+And, sets of pointers to useful_schemas and violations.

+- Is violating when there is some violation

 ## FastLAS::Solve

 ## Nodes